AckerlyXu/heima/articles/azure-resource-manager/resource-group-using-tags.md

 ## Ensure tag consistency with policies

 Resource policies enable you to create standard rules for your organization.
-You can create policies that ensure resources are tagged with the appropriate values.<!-- For more information, see [Apply resource policies for tags](/documentation/articles/resource-manager-policy-tags/).-->
+You can create policies that ensure resources are tagged with the appropriate values.

 ## Templates